mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Directory path to use for storing bleve indexes.

 .. tip::

    The bleve index directory path isn't required to exist within the ``mattermost`` directory.
 When it exists outside of the ``mattermost`` directory, no  additional steps are needed to preserve or reindex these files as part of a Mattermost upgrade.
 See our `Upgrading Mattermost Server <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html>`__ documentation for details.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +-----------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"IndexDir": ""`` with string input.                           |